ouvroir/icofom2021/src/publications/icofom2021-silvilene-barros-carolina-zanesi-marina-pinheiro.md

 ---
 title: "Experimental Museology, its Principles and Practices: The Creation of the LGBTI+ Memory and Training Center"
-authors: [{name:"Silvilene Barros", institution:"Universidade Federal do Estado do Rio de Janeiro – Rio de Janeiro, Brazil"}, {name:"Carolina Zanesi", institution:"Universidade Federal do Estado do Rio de Janeiro – Rio de Janeiro, Brazil"}, {name:"Marina Pinheiro", institution:"Universidade Federal do Estado do Rio de Janeiro – Rio de Janeiro, Brazil"}]
+authors: [{name: "Silvilene Barros", institution: "Universidade Federal do Estado do Rio de Janeiro – Rio de Janeiro, Brazil"}, {name: "Carolina Zanesi", institution: "Universidade Federal do Estado do Rio de Janeiro – Rio de Janeiro, Brazil"}, {name: "Marina Pinheiro", institution: "Universidade Federal do Estado do Rio de Janeiro – Rio de Janeiro, Brazil"}]
 ---

 In this short paper, we bring together a description of the experience